dlion/domenicoluciani/_posts/2023-06-08-how-i-passed-my-aws-certified-developer-exam.md

 ### Hands-on Lab

 A Cloud Guru helps a lot with the hands-on part but it doesn't mean you can't open an AWS free-tier account and try by yourself to play with AWS services.
-Right now the exam is composed of 65 multi-choice questions so at first it seems not hands-on oriented but it is wrong.
+Right now the exam is composed of 65 multi-choice questions so at first it seems not hands-on oriented but that would be the wrong assumption.
 Lots of questions are about specific technical details and particular services options that it's easier to know if you had the chance to play with them and having a hands-on experience is always better considering the nature of this certification.